veebch/thedailygrind/README.md

 - Wires galore
 - The mechanics of attaching the motor to the adjustment knob is an exercise for the reader

-The list of connection pins for all of the parts interfacing with the Pico are within the code.
+The list of connection pins for all of the parts interfacing with the Pico are within the `main.py`.

 # Install